cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh -e my-env clean-up [--all]`

-    Cleans up unused resources, but keeps orphaned disks and the two most recent versions of stemcells and releases.
+    Cleans up unused resources but keeps orphaned disks and the two most recent versions of stemcells and releases.

     - `--all` flag cleans up all unused resources including orphaned disks.